 Where: Castlehill, Edinburgh EH1 2NG

-I recommend you allow up to 2 hours to fully appreciate the history, highlights and views.
+I further advise that you allow up to 2 hours to fully appreciate the history, highlights and views.
 I also strongly recommend purchasing a Castle guidebook.
 It will enable you to name your many photographs when you return home.
 I always do that whenever I visit an attraction anywhere in the world.

 Our Castle was built on an extinct volcano.
 The little sister as I like to refer to it, of Arthur’s Seat.
 The former main volcano of Edinburgh.
 The Castle has changed hands many times between the English and the Scots for centuries.
 Join me on a private Edinburgh Castle tour to learn of one man with very close Royal connections who took the Castle with just 30 men!